faenrandir/a_careful_examination/documents/polygamy/partridge_second_sealing_in_saints.md

 [Saints volume 1][saints-volume-1] discusses a second sealing ceremony performed between Joseph Smith and Eliza and Emily Partridge in the presence of Emma Smith.
-Eliza and Emily had already been sealed to Joseph a few months early, but Emma was given an opportunity to select additional wives for Joseph and she chose Emily and Eliza.
+Eliza and Emily had already been sealed to Joseph a few months earlier, but Emma was later given an opportunity to select additional wives for Joseph, and she chose Emily and Eliza.

-The Saints account is somewhat misleading about what motivated the second ceremony, implying that it was Emily who "believed that keeping silent on the matter was the best thing for her to do."
-While that may be true, Emily clearly attributed the second sealing (which only made sense if the participants were silent about the first ceremony) directly to Joseph Smith, and this is not mentioned in Saints.
+The Saints narrative states that Emily chose to remain silent about her prior sealing when Emma selected the sisters.
+This may accurately describe Emily’s decision not to disclose the earlier ceremony.
+However, Emily’s own later account indicates that the decision to perform a second sealing ceremony was initiated by Joseph Smith in order to avoid conflict with Emma.
+This aspect of the episode is not mentioned in Saints.

 ### The account